 A case report describes symptoms of cerebellar ataxia, generalized convulsions, intermittent downbeat nystagmus, and supraventricular tachycardia in a 59-year-old man with severe hypomagnesemia.

 Check the following in a patient suspected of having hypomagnesemia:

 - Serum magnesium, phosphate, and calcium level

-- Basic metabolic panel, including serum creatinine/kidney function, glucose levels
+- A basic metabolic panel, including serum creatinine/kidney function and glucose levels

 - Electrocardiogram to rule out arrhythmias

-If unsure, the distinction between gastrointestinal and renal losses can be made by measuring the 24-hour urinary magnesium excretion.
+There is currently no clinically available "ionized" magnesium test.
+When in doubt, distinguishing between gastrointestinal and renal losses can be achieved by measuring the 24-hour urinary magnesium excretion.
 In addition, one can calculate the fractional excretion of magnesium (on a random urine specimen) with the following formula, where U and P refer to the urine and plasma concentrations of magnesium (Mg) and creatinine (Cr).

 - FEMg = [(UMg x PCr) / (PMg x UCr x 0.7)] x 100

 After confirming hypomagnesemia, typically obtain the etiology from the patient's history, which may include the mentioned causes.

 During the examination, look for vertical nystagmus and tetany.
 Check for the following signs: